-- 9. Plaintiff F.B. is the mother of J.G., a child who lives in New York City and has attended the New York City public schools. - 10.
-Plaintiff V.S. is the mother of A.S.1, a child who lives in New York City and has attended the New York City public schools. - 11.
+9. Plaintiff F.B. is the mother of J.G., a child who lives in New York City and has attended the New York City public schools.

+- 10. Plaintiff V.S. is the mother of A.S.1, a child who lives in New York City and has attended the New York City public schools. - 11.
 Plaintiff A.S.2 is the mother of J.S., a child with a disability who lives in New York City and has attended the New York City public schools. - 12.
 Plaintiff O.M. is the mother of A.M., a child with a disability who lives in New York City and has attended the New York City public schools. - 13.
 Plaintiff C.H. is the mother of J.S1, a child who lives in New York City and has attended the New York City public schools. - 14.
 Plaintiff N.H. is the mother of N.H.1, a child who lives in New York City and has attended the New York City public schools. - 15.
-Plaintiff N.S. is the mother of T.M, a child who lives in New York City and has attended the New York City public schools. - 16.
-Plaintiff I.M. is the legal guardian of J.M. a child who lives in New York City and has attended the New York City public schools. - 17.
 Defendant THE NEW YORK CITY DEPARTMENT OF EDUCATION ("Department") is the newly constituted official body charged with the responsibility for developing policies with respect to the administration and operation of the public schools in the City of New York, including programs and services for students with disabilities and providing education to eligible students in New York City.
-It is a recipient of federal financial assistance.

-- 18. Defendant JOEL KLEIN is the Chancellor of the New York City School District ("the Chancellor") and as such is entrusted with the specific powers and duties set forth in New York Education law including the power and duty to control and operate all academic and vocational senior high schools and middle schools in the city school district.
-Defendant Klein is sued in his official capacity. - 19.
-Defendant THE NEW YORK CITY BOARD OF EDUCATION ("the Board of Education" or "the Board") appears to have overlapping responsibility under New York State law for developing policies with respect to the administration and operation of the public schools in the City of New York, including programs and services for students with disabilities. - 20.
-Defendant RICHARD MILLS is the Commissioner and Chief Executive Officer of the New York State Education Department ("NYSED").
+It is a recipient of federal financial assistance. - 16.
+Defendant JOEL KLEIN is the Chancellor of the New York City School District ("the Chancellor") and as such is entrusted with the specific powers and duties set forth in New York Education law including the power and duty to control and operate all academic and vocational senior high schools and middle schools in the city school district.
+Defendant Klein is sued in his official capacity. - 17.
+Defendant THE NEW YORK CITY BOARD OF EDUCATION ("the Board of Education" or "the Board") appears to have overlapping responsibility under

+New York State law for developing policies with respect to the administration and operation of the public schools in the City of New York, including programs and services for students with disabilities.

+- 18. Defendant RICHARD MILLS is the Commissioner and Chief Executive Officer of the New York State Education Department ("NYSED").
 In that capacity, he is responsible for providing education to residents of the State of New York up to age 21 or the receipt of a high school diploma and for complying with federal and state law and regulations concerning the education of students with disabilities and nondisabled students.
-Defendant Mills is sued in his official capacity. - 21.
-Defendants have performed the acts and omissions complained about under color of state law. - 22.
+Defendant Mills is sued in his official capacity. - 19.
+Defendants have performed the acts and omissions complained about under color of state law. - 20.
 All Defendants have a responsibility to ensure that legally adequate education and due process is afforded to class members.